-The 2001, Oregon's Legislature enacted SB 770, formalizing the government-to-government relationship that exists between Oregon's Indian tribes and the State of Oregon.
+The 2001 Oregon's Legislature enacted SB 770, formalizing the government-to-government relationship that exists between Oregon's Indian tribes and the State of Oregon.
 The bill requires state agencies to develop and implement policies on tribal relations.
-Provisions of the statute also include annual meetings, require key contact designation, and encourage intergovernmental agreements.
+Provisions of the statute also include annual meetings, require key contact designation, and a government -togovernment report outlining engagement activities with tribes.
 Oregon Housing and Community Services participates in quarterly inter-agency Tribal Cluster meetings related to health and human service's needs, and economic and community development needs to build open communication with tribal leaders and staff, and to gain an understanding of critical issues facing tribes.
+Outside of the SB 770 process, OHCS staff regularly meet with individually with each tribe to understand needs and opportunities.